codeadamca/javascript-placement/README.md

 # javascript-placement

-<uch lik CSS, JavaScript can be placed into a HTML document using three different mthods:
+Much lik CSS, JavaScript can be placed into a HTML document using three different mthods:

 1. Inline
 2. Internal